oursky/likecoin-chain/docs/node-setup.md

 MONIKER=<your moniker> make -C deploy setup-node
 ```

-After the initialization, you may run the following commands to start the node as a service.
+After the initialization, you may run the following commands to start the node as a service using (systemctl)[http://manpages.ubuntu.com/manpages/xenial/en/man1/systemctl.1.html].

 ```
 make -C deploy initialize-systemctl